PyLorentz/PyLorentz/docs/source/PyLorentz.rst

 * Uses inverse Laplacian method to solve the Transport of Intensity Equation (TIE)
 * Can reconstruct the magnetization from samples of variable thickness by using two through focal series (tfs) taken with opposite electron beam directions. :ref:`[1] <TIE_refs>`
-* Samples of uniform thicknss can be reconstructed from a single tfs.
+* Samples of uniform thickness can be reconstructed from a single tfs.
 * Thin samples of uniform thickness, from which the only source of contrast is magnetic Fresnel contrast, can be reconstructed with a single defocused image using Single-Image-TIE (SITIE).

 	* This  method does not apply to all samples; for more information please refer to Chess et al. :ref:`[2]<TIE_refs>`.